I Hate the Internet: Plot

 J. Karacehennem moves to San Francisco in 2010 and takes Adeline to many social events where she meets Kevin Killian.
 They become good friends.
 In 2013, Kevin Killian asks Adeline to speak in front of one of his classes.
 In her talk, Adeline appears unable to remain on topic.
 She frequently switches from topic to topic, from women in technology to Beyoncé and Rihanna.
-These opinions were unpopular among youth and frequent Internet users.
-She was a 45-year-old woman speaking out against things that the younger generation loved.
-Little did she know one of the students recorded her whole rant, and posted it on YouTube.
+These opinions are unpopular among youth and frequent Internet users, and she is a 45-year-old woman speaking out against things that the younger generation loves.
+Little does she know one of the students recorded her whole rant and posted it on YouTube.

 The following morning, Adeline wakes to find she has begun to receive hate mail.
 She calls Jeremy about what to do.
 He tells her to get a Twitter and respond.
 Next, she calls J. Karacehennem.
-He tells her to just let it pass over at least it is boosting the sale of Trill after 10 years.
+He tells her to just let it pass over, that at least it is boosting the sale of Trill after 10 years.
 Baby doesn't pick up the phone, Erik isn't really paying attention to what is happening, and Christine says that Twitter isn't her thing.

 An article surfaces of an interview of when Adeline was still pretending to be a Russian man (under her pseudonym, M. Abrahamovic Petrovich).
 She is branded as misogynistic.
 Adeline, frustrated, decides to battle these claims and creates a Twitter account.
 She tweets her opinions.
 While some of them are agreeable, many of them are not and are quite embarrassing.
 Her use of Twitter causes Emil to reach out to her.
 Emil says he finds her use of Twitter embarrassing.
 The video of her speech has gone viral and people even come up to her in the streets asking if she is the woman from YouTube.
 She takes to lying to them and saying that she is actually Marina Abramović, as the two share a resemblance.
 Adeline finally tweets something that makes Jeremy tell her to stop tweeting and emails are flooding in yet again about Adeline.

 J. Karacehennem tells Adeline that he and his girlfriend are moving because of the gentrification.
 Adeline is scared that if they are leaving, the others will soon follow.
 Adeline visits Christine.
 She tells Adeline that after she gets married, she, too, is moving out of San Francisco.

 On J. Karacehennem's last night in San Francisco, he and Adeline go to the top of the Twin Peaks.
 He starts to scream at San Francisco, about everything he finds wrong with the city.
 Adeline simply watches.